Get into a Homeschool Routine – Make a Schedule

-We do all our science experiments and projects on Fridays that way I only have to done one major clean up at the end of the day.
+We do all our science experiments and projects on Fridays that way I only have to do one major clean up at the end of the day.
 And the kids have enjoyed creating something super messy.
-The fun projects are always the messy ones.
+The fun projects are always messy ones.

 Are you neglecting art or music?
 Well, schedule those things as well.
 If you schedule it, you will feel more obligated to get it done.
-When you’re just trying to finish the day’s work, those subjects are the mostly likely to get postponed.
+When you’re just trying to finish the day’s work, those subjects are the most likely to get postponed.

-Schedule a catch up day, I schedule a lighter day on Fridays so that we can catch up on anything that we missed earlier in the week.
+Schedule a catch-up day, I schedule a lighter day on Fridays so that we can catch up on anything that we missed earlier in the week.
 Since we homeschool year round, I’m not really worried about losing that time.